 - Public REITs are distributed by way of a prospectus and therefore investors are not subject to eligibility requirements for investing.
 As they are listed on public market exchanges, investors are not subject to the prospectus exemption eligibility requirements.

 - Private REITs are classified as Exempt Market Products and therefore must rely on prospectus exemptions to offer its investments.
 Investors looking to invest are then subject to investment eligibility requirements.
 Exempt market dealers offering these investment products must ensure that investors meet certain criteria in order to be eligible to invest.
-For example, they may need to qualify as an Accredited Investor or an Eligible Investor.
+For example, they may need to qualify as an Accredited Investor.

 Which type of Products does Skyline Wealth offer?